Looking for healthy breakfast ideas that are easy and require little to no prep time?

 They also help you boost your energy, prevent hunger pang, and benefit your heart health.
 If you are looking to lose weight, an ideal breakfast allows you to eat fewer calories throughout the day by managing your hunger and cravings.

 Making breakfast healthy sounds like a daunting task, but it actually isn’t.
 Many easy breakfast recipes require little to no prep.
 From make-ahead breakfast casserole to egg burritos that are ready to take on-the-go, these breakfast recipes are super easy to whip up in seconds.

 This list gives you options and introduces you to new breakfast ideas.
 They are delicious and packed with essential nutrients and vitamins that are vital to your health and wellbeing.

 Here are 7 quick and easy healthy breakfast ideas that’ll make your morning hassle-free.

-You can easily add variations to this recipe by adding smoked salmon, poached egg, or even cayenne pepper.
+You can add lean protein to this recipe by adding smoked salmon or fried eggs.
 Grab the avocado toast recipe here.

 2. Acai Bowls

 Acai bowls are my all-time favorite breakfast smoothie.
 It’s easy to whip up, yet it’s incredibly satisfying and fulfilling nutritionally.

 It’s made with acai berries, a fruit that’s rich in antioxidants, 19 amino acids, fatty acids, and fiber.
 Acai bowls are simply superfood smoothie bowl with other uber nutritious ingredients like coconut water, banana, nut butter, and dark chocolate chips.
 If you have a sweet tooth, start your day with this morning treat.
 It’s better than a fruit salad or an average fruit smoothie.